armandojimenez/banking_app_flutter/README.md

 # coop_cards_poc

-A new Flutter project.
+A Banking app design with beautiful screens and animations.
+Made in Flutter

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: